Grilled Bacon

 Can you make grilled bacon ahead of time?

 I do this every week.
-I'll grill a full pound on Sunday, store it in the fridge, and use it all week in egg cups, salads, and sandwiches.
+I'll grill a full pound on Sunday, store it in the fridge, and use it all week on keto avocado toast, in salads, and in sandwiches.
 It reheats in 15-20 seconds in the microwave or 2 minutes in the air fryer.

 Browse by Ingredient